 10. Coastal bedroom with light wood patio doors

 A coastal bedroom with light wood patio doors evokes the breezy, relaxed feeling of a seaside vacation home.
-Light-toned woods like white oak or weathered pine complement a palette of sandy beiges, soft blues, and crisp doors often lead to a sun-drenched balcony or a sandy path, making them a functional necessity for oceanfront complete the look, use natural fiber rugs like jute or seagrass and lightweight cotton light wood frames keep the room feeling bright and airy, reflecting the natural sunlight and creating a serene environment where you can drift off to the sound of the waves.
+Light-toned woods like white oak or weathered pine complement a palette of sandy beiges, soft blues, and crisp whites.
+These doors often lead to a sun-drenched balcony or a sandy path, making them a functional necessity for oceanfront living.
+To complete the look, use natural fiber rugs like jute or seagrass and lightweight cotton bedding.
+The light wood frames keep the room feeling bright and airy, reflecting the natural sunlight and creating a serene environment where you can drift off to the sound of the waves.

 11. Scandinavian bedroom with simple glass doors